Jack Black Challenges Chris Hemsworth To A Rock Battle Over ‘Immigrant Song’

 With Thor: Ragnarok proving to be a massive success at the box office, one of the key songs from the film, Led Zeppelin’s “Immigrant Song,” is seeing a huge resurgence in popularity.
 However, this is certainly not the first time that the song has been a big part of a movie.
-In fact, the song was part of a scene in the movie School of Rock, which starred Jack Black and saw the actor singing the song while driving.
+In fact, the song was part of a scene in the movie, School of Rock, which starred Jack Black and saw the actor singing the song while driving.
 Now that “Immigrant Song” has seen such a burst in popularity, Black seems to be challenging Chris Hemsworth and the rest of the cast of Thor: Ragnarok to a rock battle.

 According to a report from Cinema Blend, in a post on Instagram, Jack Black seemed to believe that Thor: Ragnarok was trying to steal School of Rock‘s thunder by using the song.
 In a short video on his social media account, Black seemed to indicate that the only reason that “Immigrant Song” appeared in the new Thor movie was because of its use in School of Rock.

-In the Instagram video, Jack Black called the use of the song in his movie, as well as his own performance, one of the best parts of the film, and therefore he is offended that another movie would come in and steal that particular bit.
-Ultimately, this has led to a challenge by the actor against the Thor: Ragnarok crew.
-While Jack Black seems to be challenging Chris Hemsworth’s Thor, in the post itself he tags both Hemsworth and the movie’s director, Taika Waititi.
+In the Instagram video, Jack Black called the use of the song in his movie, as well as his own performance, one of the best parts of the film, and therefore, he is offended that another movie would come in and steal that particular bit.
+Ultimately, this has led to a challenge by the actor to the Thor: Ragnarok crew.
+While Jack Black seems to be challenging Chris Hemsworth’s Thor, in the post itself, he tags both Hemsworth and the movie’s director, Taika Waititi.

 Marvel Studios' #ThorRagnarok is the #1 movie in the world. ⚡ Get tickets now: https://t.co/AZAiM8CalR pic.twitter.com/rFFUNaGfQU